ByteThisCoding/simple-contact-form/readme.md

 # simple-contact-form
 This repo contains a simple example of a contact form with JavaScript processing.
-Feel free to also checkout our [YouTube Video](https://youtu.be/eizAGVwCv0M) where we code this in real time.
+Feel free to also checkout:
+* Our [YouTube Video](https://youtu.be/eizAGVwCv0M) where we code this in real time.
+* Our [Dev Page](https://bytethisstore.com/articles/pg/simple-contact-form) for more information on coding this type of contact form.

 ## Form Requirements
 For this form example, we will make a form which is simple in design but functional nonetheless.
 Our form should: